IvanRahn/CasualMeals/README.md

 5. Identify and describe the software to be used in your App.

 Heroku offers a Platform as a Service (PaaS).
-In comparison to a Infrastructure as a Service (IaaS), PaaS provides an environment to push code with existing basic configuration.
+In comparison to an Infrastructure as a Service (IaaS), PaaS provides an environment to push code with existing basic configuration.
 This means we are able to deploy our App quicker and do not have to worry about manually setting up configuration, where it is a simple process of moving our app from a local system to Heroku using GIT.

 AWS uses the Amazon Relationship Database Service (RDS), easy to set up, operate and scale a relational database in the cloud.
 RDS is compatible with six database engines, including Postgresql.

 6. Identify the database to be used in your App and provide a justification for your choice.

 We will be using Postgresql as it the world’s most advanced open source database.

 7. Identify and describe the production database setup (i.e. postgres instance).

+See the ERD above.

 8. Describe the architecture of your App.

 Ruby on Rails (RoR) was the main framework used in our application.
 RoR follows the Model-View-Controller (MVC) architectural pattern.
 It also follows the rule of convention over configuration, which means that it takes some decision for you so you don't have to worry about these things.

 9. Explain the different high-level components (abstractions) in your App.

+We use MVC architecture.
+Model delas with database, storing/retrieving and manipulating data.
+View is what the users see on the screen.
+Controller connect the two together and direct users to pages.

 10. Detail any third party services that your App will use.